wandun/emqx-docs/en_US/extensions/plugins.md

 ## Develop EMQX Plugins

+Developing plugins involves downloading and installing our [rebar3 emqx-plugin template](https://github.com/emqx/emqx-plugin-template) and generating the corresponding plugin tarball using the plugin template provided by EMQX.
 This section provides a step-by-step guide on developing custom EMQX plugins, using the creation of an access control plugin as an example.

 ### Download and Install the rebar3 Plugin Template